 - Adaptation Distillation: A lot of things are moved around in the anime.
 Ran's meeting with Motoko combines their first and second encounters in the manga, Six's introduction takes from scenes later in Chapter 1, and in general certain encounters are redone or refitted.

 - After the End: An unexplained disaster laid waste to Japan's cities, leaving a metaphorical dead forest of concrete and steel that still stands even five years later.
 However, it didn't take long for mankind to pick up afterwards.
+Later revelations will imply that it was caused by Japan's "Project T" in an attempt to replicate the advanced technology from a recovered Astro Boy.

 - All Part of the Show: The public at the Mecha City Parade thought that the giant robot's malfunction and Six's efforts to stop it from exploding where all part of the program.